dhbw-stginf16a/documentation/api.md

 ## Basic Setup
 The BrettProjekt Backend is running an instance of the [Phoenix Web Framework](http://phoenixframework.org).
 Therefore we are using Phoenix channels on top of WebSockets for request/response and pub/sub based communication.

-To get started, include the Phoenix-Channels WebSocket client and ready it's [documentation in source-code](https://github.com/mspanc/phoenix_socket/blob/master/dist/socket.js).
+To get started, include the Phoenix-Channels WebSocket client and read it's [documentation in source-code](https://github.com/mspanc/phoenix_socket/blob/master/dist/socket.js).

 ### [REQUEST `main` -> `create_game`]: Create a new game
 Creates a new game with no players on the server.
 The response will be a game-id for joining.